During which phase of mitosis do sister chromatids move apart? | Channels for Pearson+

 Recall that during prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
 The nuclear envelope breaks down, but sister chromatids are not yet separated.

-In metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
-The sister chromatids are attached to spindle fibers from opposite poles but remain together.
+In metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate.
+The spindle fibers attach to the centromeres of the sister chromatids, but they remain together at this stage.

-During anaphase, the sister chromatids are pulled apart by the spindle fibers toward opposite poles of the cell.
-This is the phase where the separation of sister chromatids occurs.
+During anaphase, the centromeres split, and the spindle fibers pull the sister chromatids apart toward opposite poles of the cell.
+This is the phase where sister chromatids move apart.

-Finally, in telophase, the separated chromatids reach the opposite poles, and the nuclear envelope begins to reform around each set of chromosomes, leading to the completion of mitosis.
+In telophase, the separated chromatids, now individual chromosomes, reach the poles of the cell.
+The nuclear envelope re-forms around each set of chromosomes, and the chromosomes begin to de-condense back into chromatin.

 Watch next